xapax/security/transfering_files_to_windows.md

 Then run this command to connect to the ftp

 ```
-ftp –v -n -s:ftp.txt
+ftp -v -n -s:ftp.txt
 ```

 Of course you need to have a ftp-server configured with the user asshat and the password to mysecretpassword.

 ## TFTP

 Works by default on:
 **Windows XP**
 **Windows 2003**

 A TFTP client is installed by default on windows machines up to Windows XP and Windows 2003.
 What is good about TFTP is that you can use it non-interactivly.
 Which means less risk of losing your shell.

 Kali has a TFTP server build in.
 You can server up some files with it like this

 ```